 1 Understanding agentic applications

-This chapter introduces agentic applications as systems that wrap large language models with tools, memory, retrieval, and reasoning loops so they can complete multi-step work rather than simply generate one response.
-It distinguishes between fully autonomous AI agents, where the model decides what to do and when to stop, and agentic workflows, where developers define the structure while allowing LLM-powered steps inside it.
-The main guidance is pragmatic: use autonomy where it adds value, but prefer predictable workflows when the process can be planned in advance.
+This chapter introduces agentic applications as systems that wrap large language models with tools, memory, retrieval, and reasoning loops so they can pursue goals across multiple steps rather than simply generate a single text response.
+It distinguishes fully autonomous agents, where the model decides what to do and when to stop, from agentic workflows, where developers define the main execution path while allowing LLM-powered steps inside it.
+The central message is to use autonomy deliberately: workflows are often more predictable and production-ready, while full agents are best reserved for open-ended tasks where the steps cannot be known in advance.

 At the heart of each AI agent is the agent loop, in which the LLM reasons, calls tools at will, and decides when to stop.